A brief history of web development. And why your framework doesn't matter.

 Remember the good ol’ days ?
 When the server sent HTML instead of JSON ?
 HTMX gives all the power back to the server.
 You include an HTMX script tag on all your pages.
 Any mutation that happens to the state will result in HTMX swapping an element on the screen with whatever the backend sent.
 This is not a particularly new idea.
 For example, GitHub is already built that way using Ruby.
 But HTMX revitalized it by posting memes on twitter.
 And I love it.

 We must also appreciate the appeal it has to programmers who are not in the JavaScript bubble.
-Imagine you’ve been writing Go, Java, or anything that’s proper, and you went to make a website.
+Imagine you’ve been writing Go, Java, or anything else, and you went to make a website.
 People started telling you to use JavaScript.
 But why include JavaScript to begin with ?
 Why not do the whole thing in the one language you like?
 HTMX offers that to people without coupling it with a complete backend framework like Rails does it.
 You pick whatever backend language you like and as long as you’re returning HTML in response, you’re good to go.
 And speaking of Rails, why is that framework not dead yet ?
 Why is PHP still a thing ?
 And most importantly, why on earth is React still alive ?

 React is not going to die